WHY HIATAL HERNIA NEEDS TO BE REPAIRED?

 WHAT IS A HIATAL HERNIA?

-Any time an internal organ or it`s part protrudes into an area where it doesn’t belong, it’s called a hernia.
-A hiatal hernia is a condition when upper part of the stomach bulges up through the diaphragm and into the chest.
+Any time an internal organ or a part of it protrudes into an area where it doesn’t belong, it’s called a hernia.

-The most common cause of a hiatal hernia is an increased pressure in the abdomen such as from coughing, vomiting, straining during a bowel movement, heavy lifting, or physical strain.
-Pregnancy and obesity can also lead to a hiatal hernia, and a person may be born with a larger hiatal opening.
+The most common cause of a hiatal hernia is increased pressure inside the abdomen.
+This pressure can result from chronic coughing, vomiting, straining during bowel movements, heavy lifting, or intense physical exertion.

 WHO IS AT RISK?